prakashgithubnew/CoreJava/CoreJavaPractise/java8practise/java8features.md

     The output of this sequential stream is predictable.
 The list elements will always be printed in an ordered sequence.

     Parallel streams enable us to execute code in parallel on separate cores.
+Paralle streams can break the big tasks in multiple chunks and execute each chunks in parallel threads for faster execution.
     The final result is the combination of each individual outcome.

 ====================================================